 Miller’s Twist is in Reading Terminal Market, 51 N. 12th St, Philadelphia, PA 19107

 Philly Pretzel Factory

 Philly Pretzel Factory tends to make a very decent and consistent soft pretzel.
 They’re tasty, no question about it!
 The stores are generally open during normal business hours, too, so no need to make a pretzel pilgrimage at dawn if you’re feeling peckish.
-While Philly Pretzel Factory aren’t quite mass produced, they aren’t exactly artisan, either.
+While Philly Pretzel Factory isn’t quite mass-produced, they aren’t exactly artisan, either.
 With that said, you really can’t go wrong with Philly Pretzel Factory.